Catalog -> Miscellaneous -> Miscellaneous ingredients

 Common Questions about Milk powder, fat-free milk, low-lactose

-What is Milk powder, fat-free milk, low-lactose?
+What is milk powder, fat-free milk, low-lactose?

 Milk powder is a dairy product made by evaporating milk to dryness.
 Fat-free milk, also known as skim milk, is milk with the fat removed.
 Low-lactose milk is milk that has been treated to reduce its lactose content, making it easier to digest for those with lactose intolerance.